Allianz - Global insurer and provider of financial services.

 Financial Literacy for Consumers - A primer for librarians, educators, and researchers provided by Stephanie P. Livengood and Kathryn L. Venditti.
 Links to various online resources, including:

-Financial Services Authority (FSA) - An independent non-governmental body, given statutory powers by the UK's Financial Services and Markets Act 2000.
+Financial Services Authority (FSA-UK) - An independent non-governmental body, given statutory powers by the UK's Financial Services and Markets Act 2000.
 It is a company limited by guarantee and financed by the financial services industry.
 An area of this website provides information specifically for consumers on financial products, regulation and their rights.

 Financial Services Roundtable - A forum in which leaders of the United States financial services industry determine and influence public policy issues and promote the interests of member companies in federal legislative, regulatory and judicial forums.